kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 Argument            | Description                                                 | Format
 ------------------- | ----------------------------------------------------------- | ------
-totalOutputCount	| Total number of unspent outputs of the specified addresses. | uint64 fusionReadyCount    | Number of outputs that can be optimized.                    | uint64
+totalOutputCount	| Total number of unspent outputs of the specified addresses. | int fusionReadyCount    | Number of outputs that can be optimized.                    | int

 ## getMnemonicSeed